Our protected areas are unique places and require unique rules to protect them.

 A national park fishing permit is required when angling in Canada's national parks.
 Provincial fishing licenses are not valid.

 The possession limit for all fish caught in Banff National Park is zero except for lake trout caught in Lake Minnewanka reservoir for which the possession limit is two (2) fish.

 Felt-soled boots are not permitted in any water body in Banff.

 Anyone under the age of 16 may fish in the national parks without a permit if accompanied by a national park fishing permit holder 16 years of age or older.
 However, their catch is then included within the permit holder’s daily limit.

 Consult these resources for the full regulations and more information:

 Garbage and litter

 Any unwanted food and garbage must be disposed of in wildlife-proof garbage bins, or secured in your vehicle or food locker.
 Never leave garbage unattended.
 Do not store garbage in your tent, tent-trailer, or open pick-up truck bed.
+Parks Canada staff are checking for unattended wildlife attractants.
+Attractants found in plain view will be removed and safely secured to reduce the risks to you and to wildlife.
 Never burn food or food related items, including bottles, cans and garbage.
 Leave no trace in the backcountry.
 Pack out everything you pack in.
 Littering is a chargeable offence in Banff National Park.